sjml/dotfiles/README.md

 The `provision-linux.sh` is much simpler because I don't have root on most Linux machines I use, and tend to not have them quite as customized.
 All it does:
-  * Attempt to change the default shell to zsh
   * Symlink the designated dotfiles
   * Symlink this to ~/Projects/dotfiles
   * Install the vim bundles
-  * Install pip, but not the Python packages
+  * Install pyenv, but nothing else

 The Windows version (`provision-windows.ps1`) is pretty experimental, but it attempts to:
   * Install [Chocolatey](http://chocolatey.org/)